On mobile, BT to make the call on bigger EE or easier O2 deal

 "On paper maybe EE is a slightly better asset, but O2 is very good, and has a solid customer base," said the sector banker, who sees more value in 02.
 "Both would work well for BT, and there is not a major difference in terms of synergies."

-Cash is also a factor in doing a deal, with BT needing to be seen to have the financial firepower in next year's Premier League football rights.
+Cash is also a factor in doing a deal, with BT needing to be seen to have the financial firepower in next year's Premier League soccer rights.

 However, one of BT's biggest shareholders told Reuters that he would support the purchase of a mobile operator even if it meant a rights issue.
 "It feels lower risk and evidently more financially attractive from day one," he said.